fred0r/HLStatsX-Windmill-Theme/README.md

 ### Prerequisites

-* Working HLStatsX:CE by (StarterClan v1.11.3)[https://github.com/startersclan/hlstatsx-community-edition] recommended.
+* Working HLStatsX:CE by (StarterClan v1.11.3)[https://github.com/startersclan/hlstatsx-community-edition].
+May work with others.
 * FTP or cpanel access to upload files to the web server running Sourcebans++

 <p align="right">(<a href="#readme-top">back to top</a>)</p>